 What is the Government offering?

-The Government is offering a ‘thank you’ of £350 per month to each Sponsor household to help private homeowners with additional costs.
-‘One Cranleigh’ may be able to claim this money and if so, will use it to pay energy and utility bills, so the home is free to the Ukrainian refugees.
+The Government is offering a ‘thank you” payment to each Sponsor household to help private homeowners with additional costs.
+‘One Cranleigh’ has been able to claim this money and uses it to pay energy and utility bills on One Cranleigh rented properties.

 What about refugee support while they are in Cranleigh?

-What if some or all of the refugees go home?
+What happens when the refugees want to go home?